 Art for Social Change

-Explore how neighborhoods make artists and how artists shape neighborhoods.
+Explore an expansive definition of art that centers personal transformation and social change.
 Investigate and create art that shapes and inspires critical connections across identities.

 Class meets twice a week for seminar-style discussion and in-class creative workshops.
-Students begin work at their internship placement sites during the second week of class, and can expect to send 15-20 hours per week at their site.
+Tuesday's class is held at a meditation center in Saint Paul, while Thursday's classroom locations rotate to different arts-based spaces around the Twin Cities.
+Students begin work at their internship placement sites during the second week of class, and can expect to spend 15-20 hours per week at their site.

 Topics & Themes